Blackwork patterns and linework

 Blackwork Cross Stitch Designer

 Design blackwork cross stitch patterns with a counted grid, symmetry, backstitch fonts, motifs, stamps and geometric borders.
-Start from a blank canvas, build your linework and export a printable chart when the pattern is ready.
+Start from a blank canvas, build your linework and export a printable chart when the pattern is ready - whether you are after a traditional Tudor-style sampler, a modern blackwork hoop, a bookmark or a Christmas piece.

 Blackwork-style charts are built from repeated lines, borders, fills and negative space.
 Use the pattern designer to place each stitch on a counted grid, then combine geometric shapes with small motifs and careful spacing.

-You can keep the design monochrome for a traditional blackwork look, or add a restrained DMC palette for modern blackwork cross stitch patterns.
+Keep the design monochrome for a traditional blackwork look, or pull a restrained palette from the DMC colour chart for modern blackwork cross stitch patterns.
+Navy, deep red, sage and charcoal grey all work as alternatives to the historical black-on-white.

 Stamps and motifs are a practical way to build simple blackwork patterns quickly.
-Repeat small flowers, stars, hearts, diamonds or corner pieces to create a border, bookmark, sampler band or decorative frame.
+Repeat small flowers, stars, hearts, diamonds, snowflakes or corner pieces to create a border, bookmark, sampler band, Christmas ornament or decorative frame.
+For longer pieces, stack different fills as horizontal sampler rows separated by thin stitched borders - the traditional sampler structure that suits this style particularly well.

 Blackwork bookmark

-Use a narrow canvas with repeating diamonds, flowers, stars or border bands.
+A narrow canvas with one repeating border - diamonds, flowers, stars or Holbein-style line bands.
+Quick to design and forgiving to stitch.

 Blackwork alphabet sampler

-Combine backstitch fonts with small motifs and border rows for a traditional sampler layout.
+Combine backstitch fonts with small motifs and border rows for a traditional sampler layout - a counted study in line-based lettering.

 Geometric hoop design

-Build a square or circular layout with mirrored corners, repeated lines and a limited palette.
+Build a square or circular layout with mirrored corners, repeated lines and a limited palette - ideal for a modern blackwork piece.

 What is blackwork cross stitch?